 30 Oct 2019

-As UK network manager, Ange works with member cities and communities to become more age-friendly by understanding how they can do this, connecting with others, and accessing training, information and resources.
+As Age-friendly Communities Manager, Ange works with member cities and communities to become more age-friendly by understanding how they can do this, connecting with others, and accessing training, information and resources.

 Ange has a long track record of supporting learning and networks here and in her home country of New Zealand, with a particular focus on equalities and facilitation.
 She designed and delivered the pilot of the Birmingham LGBT Leadership Programme in 2014 and co-designed and delivered a group facilitation training course for people with lived experience of mental health in the London Borough of Tower Hamlets in 2015.